Illustrated Children's Books

 - There must be a coherent balance between the text, the illustrations, and the design of the book as a whole.

 - The translated edition must be distributed nationwide through recognised general book-trade channels.

 - The translation must be of a good quality and faithful to the original text.

 - The illustrations are made by a Dutch illustrator.

 - A publisher will not receive a subsidy for more than three books by the same author or the same illustrator, whereby the third book will received a reduced subsidy.

 Only the foreign publisher can apply for a subsidy.

 Application must be made with the online application form and accompanied by the following documentation: a copy of the contract between the foreign publisher and the Dutch publisher, and a copy of the contract between the foreign publisher and the translator.

 The Dutch Foundation for Literature may ask for copies of financial agreements relating to the printing and binding of the book.
 If the application is incomplete, the applicant will be informed.
 The applicant will then be given two weeks to provide the missing documentation.
 Applications for foreign editions already published will not be considered.

-publication was made possible (or aided) by a subsidy from the Dutch Foundation for Literature and the Mondriaan Foundation.
+publication was made possible by a subsidy from the Dutch Foundation for Literature

 As soon as possible after publication of the illustrated title for which a subsidy has been granted, the foreign publisher is obliged to send three complimentary copies of its edition to the foundation.
 Payment of the subsidy takes place on receipt of these finished copies.